alexanderkoller/typst-blinky/README.md

 You can have more prefix before and suffix after the `!!BIBENTRY!` and `!!`, as in the example, but these magic symbols need to be there so bib-url-linker can find the places in the document where the hyperlinked title needs to be inserted.

-## Limitations

-- Currently, bib-url-linker works only with a single Bibtex bibliography.
+You can check the [example CSL file](https://github.com/alexanderkoller/typst-bib-url-linker/blob/main/examples/association-for-computational-linguistics.csl) to see what this looks like in practice; compare to [the unmodified original](https://github.com/citation-style-language/styles/blob/master/association-for-computational-linguistics.csl).

-## Alternatives
+## Alternative solutions

 The current mechanism in bib-url-linker is somewhat heavy-handed: a Typst plugin uses the [biblatex](https://github.com/typst/biblatex) crate to parse the Bibtex file (independently of the normal operations of the `bibliograph` command), and then all occurrences of the magic symbol in the Typst bibliography are replaced by the hyperlinked titles.

-It would be great to replace this mechanism by something simpler, but all alternatives that I could think of don't work.
+It would be great to replace this mechanism by something simpler, but it is actually remarkably tricky to make bibliography titles hyperlinks with the current version of Typst (0.11.1).
+All the alternatives that I could think of don't work.
 Here are some of them:

-- Print the URL/DOI using the CSL style, and then use a regex show rule to convert it into a `#link` around the title somehow.
+- Print the URL/DOI using the CSL style, and then use a regex show rule to convert it into a `link` around the title somehow.
 This does not work because most URLs contain a colon character (:), and these [cause trouble with Typst regexes](https://github.com/typst/typst/issues/86).
 - Make the CSL style output text of the form `#link(url)[title]`.
 This does not work because the content generated by CSL is not evaluated further by Typst.
-Also, Typst [does not support show rules for the individual bibliography items](https://github.com/typst/typst/issues/942), which makes it tricky to call `#eval` on them.
+Also, Typst [does not support show rules for the individual bibliography items](https://github.com/typst/typst/issues/942), which makes it tricky to call [eval](https://typst.app/docs/reference/foundations/eval/) on them.
-- Create a show rule for `#link`.
-Some CSL styles already generate `#link` elements if a URL/DOI is present in the bib entry - one could consider replacing it with a `#link` whose URL is the same as before, but the text is a link symbol or some such.
+- Create a show rule for `link`.
+Some CSL styles already generate `link` elements if a URL/DOI is present in the bib entry - one could consider replacing it with a `link` whose URL is the same as before, but the text is a link symbol or some such.
 However, a show rule for a link that generates another link runs into an infinite recursion; Typst made [the deliberate decision](https://github.com/typst/typst/pull/3327) to handle such recursions only for `text` show rules.
+- The best solution would be to simply use an unmodified CSL file, but it is not clear to me how one would pick out the paper title from the bibliography in a general way.
+I'm afraid that any solution that hyperlinks titles will require modifications to the CSL style.

+It would furthermore be desirable to hide the fact that we are reading the same Bibtex file twice behind a single function call.
+However, code in a Typst package [resolves all filenames relative to the package directory](https://github.com/typst/typst/issues/2126), which means that the package cannot access a bibliography file outside of the package directory.
+We may be able to simplify this once [#971](https://github.com/typst/typst/issues/971) gets addressed.